zelronchain/azure-blockchain-projects/bletchley/CryptletsDeepDive.md

 In this example, the SmartContract is basically defining a state table, accessor properties to update the data with messages sent by the Control Cryptlet.
 This pattern allows for the logic within a SmartContract to be run on a defined number of compute resources (at least 1) and located, scaled and secured independently from the blockchain itself.

-For example, Control would let you run your logic on a massive VM instance with a lot of RAM and solid state storage that is co-located within an exchange for optimum performance.
+For example, Control would let you run your logic on a massive VM instance with a lot of RAM and solid state storage that is co-located within an exchange for optimum performance and private execution.

 ## Common Characteristics
 Cryptlets must go through a registration process in order to setup their environment for execution and dependent secure infrastructure.
 There are several ways this can be done depending on the Cryptlet type.